- What is Irish citizenship through marriage?

 Thus, it would be best if you looked for assistance and immigration advice from trusted experts who’ll advise and help you through your immigration application.
 Entrusting the IAA (Immigration Advice Authority) with your case helps eliminate any risks that could disqualify your application.

-You will be assigned a lawyer that will verify if you meet all the requirements and check to ensure that there aren’t any gaps in the application, which the officials could use to deny your application.
+You will be assigned an immigration consultant that will verify if you meet all the requirements and check to ensure that there aren’t any gaps in the application, which the officials could use to deny your application.

 Can I get an Irish passport through marriage?